spiral/docs/console/commands.md

 }
 ```

-Use constants `NAME` and `DESCRIPTION` to give a name to your command.
+Use constants `NAME` and `DESCRIPTION` to give a name to your Command.
 You can invoke it now using:

 ```bash
 $ php app.php my:command
 ```

 ## Arguments and Options
-Spiral's `Command` class makes easy to define needed arguments and options:
+Spiral's `Command` class makes it easy to define needed arguments and options:

 ```php
 const ARGUMENTS = [